 • Materials include explicit guidance for connecting phonemic awareness skills to the alphabetic principle.
 Each lesson includes explicit, systematic instruction on teaching the same skills in phonological awareness, phonemic awareness, letter recognition, phonics, spelling, and application within complex text.
-For example, in Unit 1, Week 1, the teacher teaches isolating and blending phonemes, phonics, and spelling with words with short and consonants b, c, m, n, and t before reading "At Bat" for application within complex texts.
-In Unit 4, Week 20, the teacher says, "I am going to say each sound in the word she: the letters sh
+For example, in Unit 1, Week 1, the lesson covers phonics and spelling of short vowel words before reading "Ann Will Fix It" for application within complex texts.
+In Unit 5, Week 22, the teacher says, "I am going to say the new sound in this word: the letters oo stand for /oo/.
+Now listen as I blend all the sounds

-- stands for /sh/, and the letter e stands for /e/."
-The students then blend the sounds with the teacher before seeing the teacher write the word. - The materials include direct and explicit guidance connecting phonemic awareness skills to alphabetic principles.
+- together:/lllook/, look.
+Say the word with me: look."
+The teacher then writes the word look and students say the sound and practice blending. - The materials include direct and explicit guidance connecting phonemic awareness skills to alphabetic principles.
 Oral language support is available through the "Articulation" videos in the "Teacher Toolbox."
 Teachers have access to the videos and can display them during instruction.
-In Unit 2, Week 6, Session 1, the teacher introduces the digraphs /sh/, /th/, /ch/, and /wh/.
-The articulation videos demonstrate the sounds produced.
-The lesson focuses on decoding words with those final endings. - The material includes direct and explicit guidance connecting phonemic awareness skills to alphabetic principles to support students in the transition from oral language activities to basic decoding and encoding.
+In Unit 1, Week 5, Session 1, the teacher introduces ending blends /-sk/ and /-st/.
+The articulation videos demonstrate the sounds produced while the lesson itself instructs on decoding words with those final blends. - The material includes direct and explicit guidance connecting phonemic awareness skills to alphabetic principles to support students in the transition from oral language activities to basic decoding and encoding.
 Teachers have access to the "Instructional Resources: Phonetic Spelling" document, providing support in pronunciation during instruction.
 Teachers are also provided lessons where they can utilize the Elkonin boxes to teach the smallest units of speech represented in an alphabetic writing system.
 Elkonin boxes allow students to practice isolating, blending, and segmenting phonemes, or sounds.
-Double-decker Elkonin boxes incorporate a mix of phonemic awareness and phonics practice. - Materials include direct and explicit guidance for connecting phonemic awareness skills to the alphabetic principle, to support students in the transition from oral language activities to basic decoding and encoding.
+Doubledecker Elkonin boxes incorporate a mix of phonemic awareness and phonics practice. - Materials include direct and explicit guidance for connecting phonemic awareness skills to the alphabetic principle, to support students in the transition from oral language activities to basic decoding and encoding.
 Teachers have access to interactive tools, including videos that can be used to connect phonemic awareness skills to the alphabetic principle.
 The interactive videos can be used with the whole group or in small group instruction. - The materials include explicit guidance for connecting phonemic awareness skills to the alphabet principle to support the decoding and encoding of text.
-The "Magnetic Readers" are used after explicit, systematic instruction for applicable practice in context.
-In Unit 1, Week 1, Session 2, "At Bat" is used for practice identifying short a words with consonants b, c, m, n, and t.
+"Magnetic Readers" texts are used after explicit, systematic instruction of letter names and sounds for applicable practice in context.
+In Unit 1, Week 1, Session 2, "Ann Will Fix It" is used for practice identifying short vowels a and i words.